 GEMOC publications, preprints and non-proprietary reports are available on request for industry libraries.

-GEMOC was prominent in delivering keynote and invited talks and workshop modules at national and international industry peak conferences in 2010.
-See Appendix 4 for abstract titles and Appendix 2 for GEMOC Publications.
+GEMOC was prominent in delivering keynote and invited talks and workshop modules at national and international industry peak conferences in 2008.
+Sue O’Reilly has been a member of the organising committee for the SGA Conference in Townsville in 2009.
+See Appendix 4 for abstract titles and GEMOC Publications.

 CURRENT INDUSTRY-FUNDED COLLABORATIVE RESEARCH POJECTS